-155. Power to make Regulations
+151. Power to make Regulations

-- (1) The Board of Directors of the DIFCA may make Regulations in respect of this Law to facilitate the administration of, or further the purposes of this Law. - (2) Without limiting the generality of Article 155(1), such Regulations may be made in relation to: - (a) the objectives, powers or functions of the Registrar under this Law; - (b) forms, procedures, notice and requirements under this Law; - (c) the filing of certain material; - (d) the manner in which such material shall be filed; - (e) which material, or parts of the material, shall be made available for viewing by the public during the normal business hours; - (f) the use of an electronic or computer-based systems for the filing, delivery or deposit of, documents or information required under or governed by the Law and Regulations; - (g) the circumstances in which persons shall be deemed to have signed or certified documents on an electronic or computer-based system for any purpose under the Law; and - (h) the payment of fees to the Registrar. - (3) The Board of Directors of the DIFCA may issue a standard or code of practice which it may incorporate by reference into the Regulations.
-Such a standard or code of practice shall have the same effect as Regulations except where otherwise stated. - (4) Where any legislation made for the purposes of this Law purports to be made in the exercise of a particular power or powers, it shall be taken also to be made in the exercise of all the powers under which it may be made. - (5) Articles 45 and 46 of the DIFC Operating Law apply to the making of Regulations under this Law. - (6) Without limiting the generality of Article 155(1), the Regulations under this Article may: - (a) make different provision for different cases or circumstances; - (b) include supplementary, incidental and consequential provisions; - (c) make transitional and savings provisions for the purposes of giving effect to, or to facilitate, the transition from the Previous Law to this Law, including in relation to the conversion of: - (i) each Company Limited by Shares registered under the Previous Law, into a Private Company or a Public Company; or - (ii) each Limited Liability Company registered under the Previous Law, into a Private Company; - (d) be made to facilitate the administration of, or further the purposes of this Law and another Law, or other Laws; and

-(d) require the doing of an act or thing, the default of which may result in a fine payable under that Law.
+- (1) The Board of Directors of the DIFCA may make Regulations in respect of this Law to facilitate the administration of, or further the purposes of this Law. - (2) Without limiting the generality of Article 151(1), such Regulations may be made in relation to: - (a) the objectives, powers or functions of the Registrar under this Law; - (b) forms, procedures, notice and requirements under this Law; - (c) the filing of certain material; - (d) the manner in which such material shall be filed; - (e) which material, or parts of the material, shall be made available for viewing by the public; - (f) the use of an electronic or computer-based systems for the filing, delivery or deposit of, Documents or information required under or governed by the Law and Regulations; - (g) the circumstances in which persons shall be deemed to have signed or certified Documents on an electronic or computer-based system for any purpose under the Law; and - (h) the payment of fees to the Registrar. - (3) The Board of Directors of the DIFCA may issue a standard or code of practice which it may incorporate by reference into the Regulations.
+Such a standard or code of practice shall have the same effect as Regulations except where otherwise stated. - (4) Where any Legislation made for the purposes of this Law purports to be made in the exercise of a particular power or powers, it shall be taken also to be made in the exercise of all the powers under which it may be made. - (5) Articles 46 and 47 of the Operating Law apply to the making of Regulations under this Law. - (6) Without limiting the generality of Article 151(1), the Regulations under this Article may: - (a) make different provision for different cases or circumstances; - (b) include supplementary, incidental and consequential provisions; - (c) make transitional and savings provisions for the purposes of giving effect to, or to facilitate, the transition from the Previous Law to this Law, including in relation to the conversion of: - (i) each Company Limited by Shares registered under the Previous Law, into a Private Company or a Public Company; or - (ii) each Limited Liability Company registered under the Previous Law, into a Private Company; - (d) be made to facilitate the administration of, or further the purposes of this Law and another law, or other laws; and - (e) require the doing of an act or thing, the default of which may result in a fine payable under this Law or another law.

-156. Waivers and Modification of the Regulations
+152. Waivers and Modification of the Law and Regulations

-The powers to waive and modify the Law or Regulations made pursuant to the Law are contained in Article 59 of the DIFC Operating Law 2018, which shall apply to this Law and Regulations made thereunder.
+The powers to waive and modify the Law or Regulations made pursuant to the Law are contained in Article 60 of the Operating Law 2018, which shall apply to this Law and Regulations made thereunder.